 Students should hand-write this statement on their exam booklets or papers and sign the statement if it is true.
 Failure on the part of the student to write the statement or to sign it indicates that the faculty member responsible should speak to the student about possible Honor Code violations.

 3. It is essential that there be mutual confidence and understanding between faculty and students.
 Faculty members can help students by discussing with them desirable forms of cooperation and assistance among students and by showing them the difference, for example, between mere copying from sources and legitimate use of reference material.
-Any problems or questions which arise relating to the application of the honor system should be discussed with the Associate Dean of the Faculty (student academic affairs).
+Any problems or questions which arise relating to the application of the honor system should be discussed with the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs.

 B. Violations of the Honor Contract

 1. In case an academic infraction of the honor system comes to the attention of a member of the Faculty, the matter may be handled directly with the individual concerned if the faculty member believes that the best results can be achieved in this way, that any recurrence of the offense is unlikely, and the student acknowledges responsibility.
 The faculty member's response should be shaped by the sections of the Academic Information Guide and the Student Handbook on "Academic Integrity: Definitions and Guidelines for Penalties."
-The faculty member must make a confidential report to the Associate Dean of the Faculty (student academic affairs) even if the faculty member decides to handle it directly.
+The faculty member must make a confidential report to the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs even if the faculty member decides to handle it directly.

-If more than one honor code violation is reported for a particular student, or if the Associate Dean of the Faculty (student academic affairs) determines that the violation constitutes a major violation, the Associate Dean of the Faculty (student academic affairs) may take further disciplinary action or request an administrative hearing.
+If more than one honor code violation is reported for a particular student, or if the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs determines that the violation constitutes a major violation, the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs may take further disciplinary action or request an administrative hearing.

 In case of a violation of the social honor code, the faculty member may follow the procedure described in 1 above or consult with the Associate Dean of Student Affairs/Judicial Counsel on possible action.